 IV contrast is injected through a catheter inserted into a blood vessel that connects with the vessel to be imaged.
 A local anesthetic or a sedative may be used.
-If the catheter is inserted into an artery, the insertion site must be steadily compressed for 10 to 20 min after all instruments are removed.
-Patients may need to lie flat for several hours or be hospitalized to reduce risk of bleeding at the puncture site.
-Angiography, although invasive, is relatively safe.
+If the catheter is inserted into an artery, the insertion site must be steadily compressed for 10 to 20 min after all instruments are removed to reduce the risk of bleeding at the puncture site.
+Patients may also need to lie flat for several hours or be hospitalized to reduce this risk.

 Digital subtraction angiography:

 Images of blood vessels are taken before and after contrast injection; then a computer subtracts the precontrast image from the postcontrast image.
 Images of extraneous structures are thus eliminated, isolating images of the blood vessel lumens opacified by contrast.